Joya Chandra, Ph.D.

 Margaret's research focuses on healthy eating promotion for childhood cancer patients and survivors.
 She manages the Children's Cancer Hospital online cookbook "At The Table," works on curriculum and metric development, and interacts directly with families by teaching cooking classes.

-Hobbies: rock climbing, surfing
+Hobbies: rock climbing and surfing

 Hometown: Houston, TX